S-STEM / Enhancing Ecological Education Scholarship Program (E3SP)

 Deadline for 2013-14 academic year: June 1, 2013

-Students majoring in environmental science or fisheries and wildlife science are eligible for Paul Smith’s Enhancing Ecological Education Scholarship Program (E3SP).
+New and returning students majoring in environmental science or fisheries and wildlife science are eligible for Paul Smith’s Enhancing Ecological Education Scholarship Program (E3SP).

 The scholarships are funded by a grant from the National Science Foundation’s Scholarships in Science, Technology and Mathematics (S-STEM) program.
 That NSF initiative is aimed at bolstering the number of graduates from American colleges and universities who become scientists and engineers.